UmarAsif737/turn-back/README.md

 Within the `Map` component you'll find a `locations` folder that contains a `generateCoordinates` script.
 When an address or two is added, grabbing the `lat` and `lng` data from a google map search is fine, but when dealing with bulk addresses, you can run this script to get their corresponding coordinate data.
 Then I just give ChatGPT the location data and the coordinate data and tell it to match them up 1:1.

-# More
+# Todo

-# form validation and processing

-# instagram token refresh script
+Automatic instagram token authentication script.

-# error handling
+Error handling

-# match logo colors

-# probably turn events into json map
+Probably turn events into a JSON map.